charypar/monobuild/README.md

 ### Visualise dependency graph and build schedule

-To better understand the dependency graps and build schedules, Monobuild can print them.
+To better understand the dependency graphs and build schedules, Monobuild can print them.

 ```sh